exonum/exonum-doc/src/advanced/merkelized-list.md

 #### Example

-Depicted below is a Merkle tree with 6 elements (i.e., not full binary) with elements that are a saved inside a proof for range `[3, 5)` in **bold\_and\_underscored** on the bottom.
+Depicted below is a Merkle tree with 6 elements (i.e., not a full binary one) with elements that are a saved inside a proof for range `[3, 5)` in **bold\_and\_underscored** on the bottom.
 The elements of the underlying Merkelized list are 3-byte buffers `[u8; 3]`.